davidYichengWei/plato/docs/configuration.md

 - `fedavg_he` a Federated Averaging server that handles model updates after homomorphic encryption.
 When this server is used, the clients need to enable inbound processor `model_decrypt` to decrypt the global model from server, and outbound processor `model_encrypt` to encrypt the model updates.

+- `fedavg_mpc` a Federated Averaging server that handles model updates after encryption using additive secret sharing multi-party computation algorithm.
+When this server is used, the clients need to enable outbound processor `mpc_model_encrypt` to encrypt the model updates.

+- `fedavg_mpc_shamir` a Federated Averaging server that handles model updates after encryption using Shamir secret sharing multi-party computation algorithm.
+When this server is used, the clients need to enable outbound processor `mpc_model_encrypt_shamir` to encrypt the model updates.

 - `fedavg_personalized` a Federated Averaging server that supports all-purpose personalized federated learning by controlling when and which group of clients are to perform local personalization.

 ```